 How do I get in touch with FoB?

-You can always leave a note at the school office with your contact details.
-E-mail or mobile is probably the best route.
+You can always leave a note at the school office with your contact details and we’ll get back to you.